 What did many of these companies do wrong?

 First, they took the step of developing a strategy but failed to plan effectively for implementation.
 Companies didn’t understand the new markets, business cultures, or expenses they would incur.
 In turn, this cost them in terms of profits and lost opportunities.
 And they didn’t ask the experts or find a service logistics partner to help mitigate the inherent risk of supply chain global expansion and trade compliance.

 It’s easy to see, in hindsight, why bad strategies fail, but even good ones can be spectacular failures without adequate planning and execution.

 The Target Corporation learned this the hard way in 2015, when the company recorded a $5.4 billion quarterly loss on an ambitious expansion into Canada.
 After only 23 months, the company cut its losses and left the Canadian market.
 Why?
 Poor planning.
 A better supply chain partner with experience in Canada could have helped Target’s managers avoid the pitfalls of supply chain snafus that left warehouses full and store shelves empty.

 The road to poor business results is paved with good strategies that failed due to a lack of proper planning.
 It’s true.
-Without effective planning the risk of global expansion likely will become deterrents to your success.
+Without effective planning, the risk of global expansion likely will become a deterrent to your success.

 Where do you start planning?

 Most customers come to Flash Global with one of these three broad goals: